ccastromar/ai-blockchain-provenance/README.md

 MIT License - free to use and modify

-## 👥 Authors
+## 👥 Author

-Carlos Castro Martos for the backend, and my UI specialist, Perplexity AI.
+Developed and maintained by Carlos Castro Martos.

+This project was developed independently by me.

+**This repository is not sponsored, endorsed, or licensed by any employer, organization, or company.
+All code, ideas, and documentation are personal intellectual property and are published for the benefit of the global open source and AI community.**

 ## 📞 Support